imadoo27/imad213/README.md

-# 🛠️ imad213 – Python Automation Tool (Archived)
+# 🧠 imad213 – Advanced Instagram Backend Automation (⚙️ Private)

-> This project has been officially discontinued and removed from PyPI for various operational and ethical reasons.
-It is no longer maintained or supported.
+> ⚠️ This tool is currently in a **private state** and not available to the public.
+> It targets **Instagram's backend systems** for automation, simulation, and data handling.
+> The future of this project is promising — but uncertain.

 ---

-## 📌 About the Project
+## 📌 About the Tool

-**imad213** was developed as a Python-based automation tool originally intended for educational and testing purposes in environments such as:

-- Instagram interaction automation
-- Telegram bot integration
+**imad213** is an advanced backend-focused automation engine built to explore how Instagram's behind-the-scenes infrastructure can be tested, simulated, and understood from a technical perspective.

+It is **not a follower-increaser or front-end spammer**.
+Instead, it was designed to:

-- Frontend + backend HTML manipulation
+- Understand backend logic through automation
-- Web UI testing and response logging
+- Simulate requests and user flows

-The tool was designed to demonstrate how automation and API interaction can work together across multiple platforms, especially in ethical hacking labs and penetration testing simulations.
+- Interact with APIs and hidden endpoints
+- Test vulnerability points in ethical contexts

 ---

-## ❗ Project Status: Archived
+## ⏳ Project Status: Temporarily Suspended

-Due to a combination of the following reasons, I’ve chosen to officially archive and remove the tool from public repositories:
+This project is currently **unreleased** due to multiple factors:

-- Misuse by unauthorized individuals in unintended ways
+- Potential misuse by unauthorized users
-- Concerns raised by open-source communities about user safety
-- Ethical and security implications related to how the tool could be exploited
+- Security concerns and ethical limitations
+- Platform policies (such as PyPI restrictions)
-- PyPI’s internal policies on user interaction and credential collection
+- Ongoing internal development and refactoring

 ---

-## 🤝 Why I Removed It

-While the tool had legitimate use cases in testing environments, I understand that public availability can sometimes lead to abuse.

-Rather than allow that, I made the decision to remove the package entirely and stop any further development.
+## 🌐 Will it Be Released?

+That is unknown.

+While the project has **clear potential and a future in automation/security research**, its public release **may never happen** — or could happen at an unexpected time.

+If you're interested in serious backend-level tools and automation focused on platforms like Instagram, this is a project worth watching.

 ---

-## 📦 No Further Updates

-- ✅ Codebase permanently deleted
-- 🔒 No new releases or forks permitted
-- 📭 Inquiries are welcome for private collaborations or research purposes
+## 📩 Contact / Interest

+> For research inquiries, ethical testing partnerships, or collaboration:
+📧 *[Your email can go here]*

 ---

-## 📩 Contact

-> For serious professional inquiries or to collaborate on ethical security projects:

-📧 *You can add your contact email here later*

----

-Thank you to everyone who used the tool responsibly.

-With respect,
-**imad213**
+Thank you for your interest in **imad213**.
+Its journey is not over — it's just not public… yet.